micah-williamson/restkit/README.md

 <a name="serversupport">Server Support</a>

 Restkit does not supply an http server.
 It adds annotations to your existing server.
-A server support module should be installed along-side Reskit.
+A server support module should be installed along-side Restkit.
 These support modules provide the specific implementation of that frameworks request/response model.
 The support module will also provide additional injectables that require a specific implementation of that server framework.
 Examples of those would be `Param`, `Query`,